 17. Magic show: Abracadabra!
 Everyone loves magic.
-You can have each member of the family learn a different trick beforehand, practise and then put up a magic show together!
+You can have each member of the family learn a different trick beforehand, practice, and then put up a magic show together!

 19. Theme night: If the theme is 'red', then all family members must dress in red and the dinner cooked will predominantly be 'red' food - tomato rice and beetroot side dish for instance.
 Yes, we know your child may not get too excited about beetroot.
 But, this is a great way to get her to like it too.

 20. Pretend play: What does your child want to be?
 Zookeeper?
 Princess?
 Vampire?
 Scientist?
 Chef?
 Let her be whatever she wants and then indulge in some imaginative play and make her story come to life.
 Act out scenes together.
-There are plenty of play sets you can buy - doctor set, vanity set, tool set, cooking set, etc. Or simply use things around the house as props.
+There is plenty of playsets you can buy - doctor set, vanity set, toolset, cooking set, etc. Or simply use things around the house as props.